Quebrada Blanca: 2024 Codelco share purchase

 In 2024 state-owned ENAMI sold its 10% of shares in Quebrada Blanca to Codelco.
 The terms of the purchase were criticized by Sociedad Nacional de Minería as lacking transparency.

 Prior to the sale the 10% of shares of Quebrada Blanca were ENAMI's main asset, and its sale was aimed to capitalize the company and pay-off some of ENAMI's debts.
 Critics point out that shares were sold at prices below what private companies would have paid and that the sale is part of a pattern of empoverishment of ENAMI at the cost of benefitting Codelco.

+In April 2026 the Comptroller General of Chile declared that no irregularities, such as conflict of interests or lack of probity, had been found in the ENAMI-Codelco deal.